ps915/Phils-Li-Ion-Battery-Board/README.md

 # Important Notice
 I removed the solder mask in order to apply solder to the traces on the back.
 I highly recommend to add a good amount of solder to all traces on the back to increase the trace height.
 With this method, the Traces can withand high amp flow.
 [<img src="https://github.com/ps915/Phils-Li-Ion-Battery-Board/blob/master/photos/battery_board_V1.0_back.PNG" width="800">](https://github.com/ps915/Phils-Li-Ion-Battery-Board/blob/master/photos/battery_board_V1.0_back.PNG)

+I highly suggest to charge big parallel packs with individual 1S Chargers.
+Charging big batteries via the Balancer Port may take a while.

+If you want to use less than 6 cells, just bride the unused XT60 ports.

 # Shematics
 [<img src="https://github.com/ps915/Phils-Li-Ion-Battery-Board/blob/master/photos/battery_board_V1.0_shematics.PNG" width="800">](https://github.com/ps915/Phils-Li-Ion-Battery-Board/blob/master/photos/battery_board_V1.0_shematics.PNG)